idossha/TI-CSC/README.md

 The leadfield is only necessary if you want to run optimization scripts.

-4. open terminal and run the following command:
+4. open terminal and run the starter bash script.

-genreal form:
-docker run -v /path/to/project_name:/mnt/project_name --rm -ti  image-name:tag

-example:
-docker run -v /home/idossha/Destkop/strengthe:/mnt/strengthen --rm -ti  package-compelte:update1

----

-If you wish to run applications: SimNIBS, Freesurfer, Gmsh  with GUI addional steps are required:

-1. Type the following command on your host machine: xhost +local:docker
+`bash start_TI_docker.sh`

+Potential troubleshooting:

-2. Make sure you have XQuartz or Xming if you are working on a mac or windows respectively.
+* Make sure you have XQuartz or Xming if you are working on a mac or windows respectively.
 Linux i xh xh xhost +local:docker
-3. Run your docker command as follow (or put it in a bash script for easier execution):

-docker run --rm -it \
-    -e DISPLAY=$DISPLAY \
-    -v /tmp/.11-unix/tmp/.X11-unix \
-    -v /path/to/project:/mnt/project_name
-    image_name:tag

-ps might need to add also that: -e LIBGL_ALWAYS_INDIRECT=1
+* might need to change the last line based on the specific tag you are using.

 ---